 How Long Are You in Hospital After Gastric Sleeve?

-Sleeve gastrectomy is a relatively quick surgery and will be completed in just a couple of hours.
+Sleeve gastrectomy procedure is a relatively quick bariatric surgery and will be completed in just a couple of hours.
 Most of our gastric sleeve patients will be discharged after 2-3 days following the procedure.
 Immediately following gastric sleeve surgery, patients will be closely monitored to ensure there are no postoperative complications.

 Can Your Stomach Go Back to Normal After Gastric Sleeve?